Teslin, Yukon

-The community of Teslin (Tlingit: Desleen) includes the Village of Teslin in Yukon, Canada.
+The community of Teslin (/'tɛs.lɪn/ TESS-lin) (Tlingit: Desleen) includes the Village of Teslin in Yukon, Canada.
 Teslin is situated at historical Mile 804 on the Alaska Highway along Teslin Lake.
 The Hudson's Bay Company established a small trading post at Teslin in 1903 (i.e. Teslin Post).

 Teslin is home to the Teslin Inland Tlingit First Nations.
 The name Teslin came from a Tlingit word "Teslintoo."
 Teslin has one of the largest Native populations in Yukon.
 Much of the community's livelihood revolves around traditional hunting, trapping and fishing.